 - 1. Meet with supervisor(s) to discuss the project. - 2.
 If you do not already have a second supervisor appoint one by the end of the first term in consultation with your existing supervisor. - 3.
-Attend remote RDM Graduate Induction (Monday 4 October, Tuesday 5 October). - Attend the remote Medical Sciences Graduate School Welcome Event (13:00-15:00 on Friday 1st October) - 5.
+Attend RDM Graduate Induction. - 4.
+Attend the Medical Sciences Graduate School Welcome Event. - 5.
 Attend Safety Induction within your division/local building. - 6.
 Attend required safety courses for specific skills (e.g. radiation or liquid nitrogen handling). - 7.
 Complete RDM departmental mandatory training (Equality and Diversity Training, Implicit Bias, Information Security, Challenging Behaviour: Dealing with bullying and Harassment in the workplace). - 8.
 Use your Single-Sign On to access official Graduate Student guidance on the Canvas page. - 9.
 Learn how to use Graduate Supervision Reporting (GSR) to write quarterly reports on your progress.
 You can access it via Student Self-Service. - 10.
 Complete a Training Needs Analysis (TNA) form and upload it to GSR by the end of your first term together with your first quarterly report (the TNA form is available from the Graduate School Canvas page). - 11.
 Maintain a student log and working hours spreadsheet recording any disruptions to your research - 12.
 Invite people to form your thesis committee and have your first meeting by the end of your third term. - 13.
 Complete the compulsory plagiarism and research integrity training online: - 14.
 Enrol for Medical Sciences Skills Training: - Some recommended topics for year one. - a.
 Managing Your Supervisor (provided as part of induction for October starters) - b.
 Presentation Skills - c.
 Writing Skills Transfer Report - d.
 Preparation for Learning and Teaching at Oxford - e.
 Introduction to Research Ethics - 15.
 Attend the MRC WIMM DPhil Course (See page 13 of this Handbook) - 16.
 Attend local and divisional seminars during term time. - 17.
 Attend annual review meeting with DGS/GA.